browserengineering/book/book/animations.md

 surfaces that draw into other surfaces, forming a tree.
 Skia internally does this based on various triggers such as blend modes.

-The time to run GPU raster is then the sum of the time for these four steps.
-Usually, the *execute* step is very fast, and total time is instead dominated by one or more of the other three steps.
+The time to run GPU raster is then the roughly sum of the time for these four steps.[^optimize] Usually, the *execute* step is very fast, and total time is instead dominated by one or more of the other three steps.
 The larger the display list, the longer the upload; the more complexity and variety of display list commands, the longer the compile; the deeper the the nesting of surfaces in the web page, the longer the draw.
-Without care, these steps can add up to be longer than the time to just raster on the CPU.
+Without care, these steps can sometimes add up to be longer than the time to just raster on the CPU.

+[^optimize]: It's not necessary to compile GPU programs on every raster, so this part can be optimized.
+Parts of the other steps can as well, such as by caching font data in the GPU.

 [gpu]: https://en.wikipedia.org/wiki/Graphics_processing_unit